knuesel/typst-minideck/lib/layouts.typ

 // above itself.
 The `style` argument can be used to configure th block.
 // Note: This won't work in a heading show rule when margins are given in ems,
 // as the heading size is typically different from the initial page text size
+// Top bars should not be used together with a page footer.
-#let bottom-bar(dy: 0pt, style: (:), it) = context slide-bar(
+#let bottom-bar(dy: 0pt, style: (:), it) = context _slide-bar(
-  dy: util.context-margins().bottom + dy,
+  dy: util.margins().bottom + dy,
   style: style,
+  label: <__minideck-bar-bottom>,
   bottom,
   it,
 )

-// Return a header layout with the given content.
+// Return a simple header layout with the given content.
-// The default value is used content if `it` is `auto`.
+// The default value is used as content if `it` is `auto`.
 #let header(it, default: none) = {
   set align(top)
-  protrude(x: 100%, util.coalesce(it, default))
+  use-margin(x: 100%, util.coalesce(it, default))
 }

-// Return a footer layout with the given content.
+// Return a simple footer layout with the given content.
 // The default value is used as footer text if `it` is `auto`.
 #let footer(it, padding: 1.5em, default: none) = {
   set align(bottom)
-  protrude(x: 100%, pad(x: padding, bottom: padding, {
+  use-margin(x: 100%, pad(x: padding, bottom: padding, {
     place(bottom+end, context counter(page).display())
     util.coalesce(it, default)
   }))